microsoft/BotFramework-WebChat/HOOKS.md

 ## Two types of hooks

-We design our hooks with two basic shapes:
+We design our hooks largely with two basic shapes:

 - Actions, these are functions that you can call at any time to perform a side-effect
 - Properties, these are getter function with an optional setter